-Mueller's Russia report details Trump actions to impede inquiry
+In unflattering detail, Mueller report reveals Trump actions to impede inquiry

 “President Trump faced an unprecedented situation.
 As he entered into office and sought to perform his responsibilities as president, federal agents and prosecutors were scrutinizing his conduct before and after taking office and the conduct of some of his associates,” Barr said.

 Mueller’s team did not issue a subpoena to force Trump to give an interview to the special counsel because it would have created a “substantial delay” at a late stage in the investigation, the report said.
+Trump refused a sit-down interview with Mueller’s team and eventually provided only written answers.

 The report said Mueller accepted the longstanding Justice Department view that a sitting president cannot be indicted on criminal charges, while still recognizing that a president can be criminally investigated.